Trump's pick for AG once questioned value of border wall

 A Justice Department spokeswoman declined to comment on whether Barr's views on a wall have changed, but pointed to other comments from his tenure in which he described fences as effective in stopping drugs and illegal immigration.
 As attorney general, he also announced the hiring of additional agents to patrol the border and promoted upgraded fencing and investments in sensors and other technology.

 Barr's positions on immigration are significant because of the Justice Department's role in defending and enforcing administration policies and because border security has been a top priority of Trump's White House.
-While the Justice Department today prosecutes people who cross the border illegally and defends the administration's policies, it was more directly involved in immigration enforcement during Barr's earlier tenure as attorney general — 1991 to 1993 — because it included the Immigration and Naturalization Service.
-That agency was disbanded and its responsibilities largely folded into the Department of Homeland Security following the 9/11 attacks.
+While the Justice Department today prosecutes people who cross the border illegally and defends the administration's policies, the agency was probably more directly involved in immigration enforcement during Barr's earlier tenure as attorney general — 1991 to 1993 — because it included the Immigration and Naturalization Service.
+INS was dissolved and its responsibilities largely folded into the Department of Homeland Security following the 9/11 attacks.

-Barr's past comments on the effectiveness of a wall reflect a nuance often missing from Trump's rhetoric, who made the construction of a "big beautiful wall" of concrete and steel a centerpiece of his campaign, and who has more recently cited a lack of additional funding for it as the reason for partially shutting down the government.
+Barr's past comments on the effectiveness of a wall reflect a nuance often missing from Trump's rhetoric, who made the construction of a "big beautiful wall" of concrete and steel a centerpiece of his presidential campaign, and who has more recently cited a lack of additional funding for it as the reason for partially shutting down the government.

-The president selected Barr to replace Jeff Sessions as attorney general after forcing Sessions out over Trump's lingering outrage for his recusal from the Russia investigation.
-A transcript of the PBS interview was included in thousands of pages of documents Barr produced to the Republican-led Senate Judiciary Committee ahead of a confirmation hearing.

 Trump's ambition for a wall has given way to a more modest reality, with the president now describing the barrier as "artistically designed steel slats" and saying he doesn't care what people call it.

 His former chief of staff John Kelly told The Los Angeles Times in an interview published Sunday that Trump had abandoned the notion of "a solid concrete wall early on in the administration."

-Trump seemed to respond to Kelly with a tweet Monday morning saying "an all concrete Wall was NEVER ABANDONED."
+The president seemed to respond to Kelly with a tweet Monday morning saying "an all concrete Wall was NEVER ABANDONED."

 Whatever the terminology, border security remains the central sticking point in the partial government shutdown.
 Trump is seeking $5 billion for a wall.
-Newly empowered congressional Democrats have resisted the demand in favor of enhanced technology.
+Newly empowered congressional Democrats have resisted the demand, unveiling a package of bills Monday that would re-open the federal government without approving border wall funding.

+The president selected Barr to return as attorney general and replace Jeff Sessions, who was forced out amid Trump's lingering outrage for his recusal from the Russia investigation.
+A transcript of the PBS interview was included in thousands of pages of documents Barr produced to the Republican-led Senate Judiciary Committee ahead of a confirmation hearing.

 In the 1992 interview with PBS host Jim Lehrer, Barr said the Justice Department was taking steps to control illegal immigration and that "there are some barriers that have reduced violence and made it easier to interdict the aliens crossing."